 When I graduated from college, I started an exercise program and adopted a “healthy” diet (the old-fashioned healthy: low-fat, high-carb).
 I became a certified aerobics instructor and was bitten by the triathlon bug.
 I did the Danskin sprint triathlon and an Olympic distance race, and in 1999, I finished the Wildflower Half-Ironman.
 I was the very last person to cross the finish line; I’d missed the cut-off for the run, but was too stubborn to give up.
 My total time was somewhere in the neighborhood of 9-and-a-half hours.
 When I stopped, the race clock had been shut down for hours.

 After Roller Derby, I found CrossFit and fell in love with barbell training and man-makers and sprints and (terrifying) handstands and double-unders and callouses on my hands and sweat angels on the floor.
 Now I train at Gym HardCool here in Prague.

 Pushing hard in a workout and really facing myself—fear, hesitation, bravado, even silliness—in a training session feels like freedom.

 Zucchini is my favorite vegetable.

 (Because it can be soup or noodles!)
 Cumin is my favorite spice.
-Prague is my favorite city—in fact, we’re moving there in April 2017.
+Prague is my favorite city—in fact, we moved here in April 2017.
 Duran Duran is my favorite band.
 And these are six other favorite things that make my life better: my husband Dave, sports movies, leopard print, lousy truck stop (decaf) coffee, bear crawl, and Jane Eyre.

 I only have 1/3 of a thyroid, and that remaining bit doesn’t work.